automerge/old-automerge-website/docs/repositories/storage.md

 # Storage

 In `automerge-repo` "storage" refers to any implementation of [`StorageAdapter`](https://automerge.org/automerge-repo/classes/_automerge_automerge_repo.StorageAdapter.html).
-You _can_ run a `Repo` without a `StorageAdapter` but it will be entirely transient and will have to load all it's data from remote peers on every restart.
+You _can_ run a `Repo` without a `StorageAdapter` but it will be entirely transient and will have to load all its data from remote peers on every restart.

 `StorageAdapter` is designed to be safe to use concurrently, that is to say it is safe to have multiple `Repo`s talking to the same storage.